The Price War Between UK Supermarkets

 The Last ‘Hot’ Price War

-When was the last major, real outbreak of determined price hostilities?
-A full on ‘hot war’ if you like?
+When was the last major, a real outbreak of determining price hostilities?
+A full-on ‘hot war’ if you like?
 It was Tesco’s 1977 – ‘Operation Checkout’.
 Where over the course of the Queens Silver Jubilee bank holiday weekend all Tesco stores were closed, windows were brown papered over, Green Shield stamp giveaways dumped and all monies reinvested in an across the entire store price realignment.